FMU Container Builder — GUI¶

 By default, auto_output automatically exposes unconnected output ports.
 Use this tab to explicitly select which outputs to expose — useful when auto_output is disabled or when you need fine-grained control.

-Ports are displayed with different text styles to indicate their causality type:
+Ports are displayed with different text styles to indicate their nature:

-This visual distinction helps you quickly identify parameter ports in the interface.
+This visual distinction helps you quickly identify parameters and array aggregates in the interface.

 Wire Details¶